 Kona coffee has become a lot less popular among hardcore coffee geeks over the last 10 years.

 Simply put, it’s very rare to see Kona coffee in specialty coffee shops today.
 The main reason is economics.

-Coffee, as a crop, everywhere in the world is undervalued because of cheap labor and abundance of production in the developing world.
+Coffee, as a crop, is undervalued worldwide because of cheap labor and an abundance of production in the developing world.

 Kona coffee is unique since it’s grown and harvested by Americans.
-This makes the labor a lot more expensive compared to countries like Kenya and Ethiopia.
-There are minimum wage laws in the US, and since coffee is rather labor intensive, the costs go up.
+This makes labor a lot more expensive compared to countries like Kenya and Ethiopia.
+There are minimum wage laws in the US, and since coffee is labor-intensive, the costs go up.

-The price for green (raw) Kona coffee is around $20-25/lb, whereas other regions, such as Central America or Africa is $6-$9/lb for the same (or better) quality.
+The price for green (raw) Kona coffee is around $20-25/lb, whereas other regions, such as Central America or Africa, charge $6-$9/lb for the same (or better) quality.

 Kona coffee is still just as good as it used to be back in the days when much of the hype was starting to spread, but the worldwide competition has just increased dramatically.

-Grocery store brands have begun selling “Kona Blends”, which is just 10% of any random Hawaiian coffee blended with other Arabica beans to jack up prices.
+Grocery store brands have begun selling “Kona Blends,” which consist of just 10% of any random Hawaiian coffee blended with other Arabica beans to jack up prices.